Data & sync

 Screens

-See the trust-sensitive parts of the product.
+See the trust-sensitive parts of the planner.

 Sync proof